 The Easterlin Paradox is explained by the Maslow Hypothesis

-The Easterlin Paradox states that at a point in time, happiness varies directly with income-both among and within nations; But over time the long-term growth rates of happiness and income are not significantly related.
+The Easterlin Paradox states that at a point in time, happiness varies directly with income—both among and within nations; But over time the long-term growth rates of happiness and income are not significantly related.
 The principal reason for the contradiction is social comparison.
 At a point in time, those with higher income are happier because they are comparing their income to that of others who are less fortunate, and conversely for those with lower income.
-Over time, however, as incomes rise throughout the population, the incomes of one’s comparison group rise along with one’s own income and vitiate the otherwise positive effect of own-income growth on happiness.
+Over time, however, as incomes rise throughout the population, the incomes of one’s comparison group rise along with one’s own income and negate the otherwise positive effect of one’s own income growth on happiness.

 Figure 1: The relationship between income and happiness (Kahneman and Deaton, 2010)